grafana/grafana-plugin-sdk-go/proto/README.md

  /scripts
  /genproto // created
  /testdata // saved arrow files and maybe some CSV/json?
- /go/dataframe/...  // Used in grafana core and plugins-sdk /README
+ /go/dataframe/...  // Apache arrow wrappers and helpers /README
 ```
+This should include any code we want to use in both core and plugins.

+proto defines some services:
+ * backend (every plugin)
+ * GrafanaPlatform: access to call other datasources
+ * StreamingPlugin: simple streaming interface
+ * Renderer -- the render API

 ## grafana-plugin-sdk
 This repo should hold a plugin-sdk for each of the languages we will support